6192-sp24/lab0/Installation.md

 ```

+After you add that to `~/.bashrc`, run `source ~/.bashrc` to update your path.

+You may also need `sudo apt-get install libtcl8.6 make build-essential` if they are not installed to compile labs.

 ## Installation Method 2 -- Second easy one -- To run BSC in the docker

 We provide the following docker file.
 Both links lead to the same file.